Stephen Kuusisto: Eavesdropping: A Memoir of Blindness and Listening

 Eavesdropping: A Memoir of Blindness and Listening is Stephen Kuusisto's second memoir to date, published in 2006.
 Written in the form of linked essays, Kuusisto offers his story of living a life by ear, developing an aural landscape so that he hears "layers of space" rather than sees them—Reed Elsevier of Publishers Weekly contends: "A crowd is not a crowd to him; instead it is a series of sound points, indicating space, pace, rhythm and mood"—and of overhearing the world taking place about him.
 Eavesdropping becomes an art for Kuusisto, the attentive, active listener and keen observer that he is, and the memoir is composed of countless anecdotes recounting his experiences doing just that.
 He discusses his childhood and reveals that he was more of a recluse, his constant companion being music—from the rhythm of the wind, to the sound of trees tapping on windows, to the song of birds, to the Victrola he discovers in his grandmother's attic—but particularly the sounds of Enrico Caruso, a famous Italian tenor.
 Kuusisto also confides that his grandmother was his first "guru of listening".
 Donna Seaman of Booklist writes of his memoir:

-As Kuusisto recounts further seminal moments and improbable adventures, he presents exquisitely rendered soundscapes that capture aspects of the world most of us barely register, from the storm of traffic to the cacophony of our myriad machines to the songs of trees.
-As he goes "sight-seeing by ear" in places as diverse as Iceland and Venice, and celebrates the music and literature that sustain him, Kuusisto foregrounds the aural realm and evinces great tenacity and trust in his candid tales of life as an acute and contemplative listener in a loud and hectic world.

-Essays and articles

-Kuusisto's essays and poetry have been featured in a number of newspapers, literary magazines, and books including Harper's, Partisan Review, Poetry, The Bark, The New York Times Magazine, The Washington Post Magazine and Beauty is a Verb: The New Poetry of Disability.

-In 2010 Kuusisto published Do Not Interrupt: A Playful Take on the Art of Conversation.
-Its main subject are symposiums from Ancient Greeks to modern day conversations.
-It discusses the intricacies of conversation and how they have changed over time.

 Kaleidoscope Connections

 Kaleidoscope Connections LLC was founded by Stephen Kuusisto and his wife Connie in order to promote disability awareness and to work toward forming stronger ties between those who have disabilities and those who don't.
-Their foundation works in union with the Americans with Disabilities Act (ADA) to make a move toward providing adequate customer service for the disabled—to bridge the gap between the mere willingness to provide and a certain 'comfort level' in doing so".
-Kaleidoscope Connections paves the way for a “kaleidoscope of change” by creating opportunities for branching out and sharing experiences with a wide range of people.
+Their foundation works in union with the Americans with Disabilities Act (ADA) to make a move toward providing adequate customer service for disabled people—to bridge the gap between the mere willingness to provide and a certain 'comfort level' in doing so".
+Kaleidoscope Connections paves the way for a "kaleidoscope of change" by creating opportunities for branching out and sharing experiences with a wide range of people.
 The program encourages disability awareness through: